Hiba-Almade/data-structures-and-algorithms/java/binarySearch/README.md

 ## Approach & Efficiency:

-I using for loop with binary search
+I'm using for loop with binary search

+Time and space = O(n)